August 27, 2018

 Tallahasseeans want more money for schools and the environment, restrictions on guns and a ban on fracking

 ReThink Energy Florida attended the 2017 Leon County Legislative Delegation Meeting on Monday, Oct.
 30, 2017 to let our legislative delegates know we want a ban on fracking to be an issue they focus on in the upcoming legislative session.
 The event, which happen at the Leon County courthouse was packed with over 100 people.
-To learn more about the event and hear about how ReThink Energy Florida President: Kim Ross and Communications Director: Brian Lee were involved, check out the full article in the Tallahassee Democrat by clicking the title above.
+To learn more about the event and hear about how ReThink Energy Florida Executive Director: Kim Ross and Communications Director: Brian Lee were involved, check out the full article in the Tallahassee Democrat by clicking the title above.

 At the Leon County Legislative Delegation Meeting, many issues were discussed including mental health problems, crime rates, and because of the attendance of ReThink Energy Florida and Floridians Against Fracking, fracking was a major issue discussed as well.
 You can read a synopsis of the issues discussed from Florida Politics by clicking the title above.